Page 2 - Physical Look - Hardware; Installation

 In terms of dimensions, the DeepCool ASSASSIN 4S is a slimmer cooler, but it is by no means compact.
 With a height of 164mm, width of 147mm, and depth of 116mm, this unit still takes up quite a bit of space.
 It still has the same height and width, with the only difference being the removal of a back fan.
 By default, the single fan is installed in between the stack of fins, so there is no part of the cooler that will sit over your memory.
 Unfortunately, DeepCool has not included any way to add a second fan on the back, as there is no included mechanism to mount or connect second fan.
 There is approximately 4.3cm of space between the bottom of the base and the bottom of the fins.
 In terms of compatibility, the interference issues I had with the original ASSASSIN IV still exist here, which is not too surprising given we have the same heatsink.
 The primary interference comes from the heatpipes that spread out wide enough to catch onto the VRM heatsinks.

 From the base where the metal contacts the processor, seven continuous U-shaped heatpipes lead away from the CPU contact and split into the two stacks of fins.
 This effectively makes fourteen heatpipes in total.
-The 6mm diameter heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+The 6mm diameter heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in a manner to spread out the heat in the array of radiating fins.
 The 1.2m² of surface area, combined with the single DeepCool fan, should be able to deliver very good heat dissipation performance, but we will see if this statement is true on the next page.

 As for the single fan in question, we have one 140mm fan in the middle of the two heatsink fin stacks.
 This fan has slightly modified specifications from the 140mm fan included with the ASSASSIN IV.
 This includes a maximum airflow and air pressure of 61.25CFM and 3.76mm H2O.
 This produces an overall noise level of 29.3dBA.
 As we have the same heatsink, we also have the same built-in fan mode switch to choose between performance and quiet mode.
 In quiet mode, the aforementioned numbers reduce to 48.55CFM, 2.46mm H2O, and 22.6dBA.
 Otherwise, the fan is PWM-controlled with fluid dynamic bearings and a six-pole fan motor.
 The middle fan attaches in between the stacks with metal brackets on each side to attach it in place.
 The clips push to the outer edge, which means it will slot and stay in place.
 I found this clip mechanism to be a bit finicky at times, requiring much more force than I would think is necessary to pop the fan out of place.